sal515/silabs_multiprotocol/README.md

 ## RCP RSSI test procedure

-- Connect the DUT Board to the Host using USB cable (using UART)
+- Connect only the DUT Board to the Host using USB cable (using UART)

 - Flash RCP firmware to the DUT (using commander on RPi)